PlayerData/Sharder/README.md

   ```

 3)
   Tell Rails to use sharder as the database adapter.
-Set `database` to the default database for your application
+Set `database` to the default shard for your application

   ```yaml
   default: &default